ads04r/island-of-secrets/notes.md

 ```

 ### Swampman subroutine
-This is called randomly from the main loop if you are in the same location as the Swampman.
+This is called randomly from the main loop (line `430`) if you are in the same location as the Swampman.
 ```basic
 1310 LET a$="*THE SWAMPMAN TELLS HIS TALE"
 1320 GO SUB 2740: LET f(32)=-1: RETURN